NobodyTellsMe/di-workshop-07-tdd-intro/README.md

 **What do the existing tests actually test (explain in english)?**

+The first one tests that array.push, adds the given value to the end of the array.
+The second tests only that array.push adds an item to the array.

 **Add a test for the `pop()` method.**
 Hint: You'll need _two_ assertions to fully test that it `pop()` works.
 Explain why you chose these assersions here.

+The chosen assertions check that the last item from the array is removed, and that the length of the array is altered.

 > 💡 **REMINDER**: Do you need to commit your answers to the questions above?